hashicorp/terraform-provider-aws/website/docs/r/cloudfront_response_headers_policy.html.markdown

 ### Server Timing Headers Config

-* `enabled` - (Required) A Boolean that determines whether CloudFront adds the Server-Timing header to HTTP responses that it sends in response to requests that match a cache behavior that's associated with this response headers policy.
-* `sampling_rate` - (Optional) A number 0–100 (inclusive) that specifies the percentage of responses that you want CloudFront to add the Server-Timing header to.
+* `sampling_rate` - (Required) A number 0–100 (inclusive) that specifies the percentage of responses that you want CloudFront to add the Server-Timing header to.
 Valid range: Minimum value of 0.0.
 Maximum value of 100.0.

 ## Attributes Reference